 In October 2015, Laureen became trained as a SoulCollage® facilitator.
-SoulCollage® is a gentle, creative process where participants create small collages they can use as tools for self-discovery and self-reflection.
-Laureen enjoys using this process to help activists reduce stress and bring their whole selves to their work.
+SoulCollage® is a gentle, creative process where participants create small collages they can use as tools for self-discovery and self-reflection in different types of photography.
+Laureen enjoys using this process to help activists reduce stress and bring their whole selves to their work by using multiple cameras.

 Victor Narro is a nationally known expert on immigrant rights and low-wage workers, he has been involved with immigrant rights and labor issues for over 30 years.
 Currently Project Director for the UCLA Downtown Labor Center, Victor’s focus is to provide leadership programs for Los Angeles’ immigrant workers, policy and campaign planning for unions and worker centers, and internship opportunities for UCLA students.
 Victor is Professor for the Labor and Workplace Studies Program at UCLA; Guest Lecturer for the UCLA Graduate School of Urban Planning; and Lecturer in Law at UCLA Law School.